JeffDotingco/herams-i18n/docs/index.rst

 **Project Admin**: The *Project Owner* typically relies on an Information Management Officer to manage the daily activities of the HeRAMS Project and assigns them the role of *Project Admin*.
 The *Project Admin* has access to all workspaces.
 Depending on the project setup, they might also be assigned to configure the project dashboard.
 While *Project Admins* are responsible for the overall training and management of users, they can assign *Workspace Owners* to manage individual workspaces.

-**Workspace Owner:** are commonly at the sub-national level, overseeing data collection for a specific area (e.g. a district).
+**Workspace Owner:** Are commonly at the sub-national level, overseeing data collection for a specific area (e.g. a district).
 They have full control over their workspace and can invite other users to contribute to their workspace.
-It is important to notice that *Workspace Owners* can only edit or share access to the workspaces they own.
+It is important to note that *Workspace Owners* can only edit or share access to the workspaces they own.
 However, like any user having been granted access to a project, they can explore data from other workspaces using the project dashboard.

 **Data Contributor:** Support the workspace owner in collecting and managing information on individual health facilities.
-Alike *Workspace Owners* they can only edit data within their workspace but are able to view the overall project by accessing the project dashboard.
+Like *Workspace Owners* they can only edit data within their workspace but are able to view the overall project by accessing the project dashboard.

-**Data Viewers**: In exceptional situations, a user might be granted role of *Data Viewer*.
+**Data Viewers**: In exceptional situations, a user might be granted a role of *Data Viewer*.
 This means they are granted access to download the workspace data but are unable to edit data.
-Alike all users having been granted access to a project, they are also able to access the project dashboard.
+Like all users having been granted access to a project, they are also able to access the project dashboard.

 **Project Viewer:** The role of *Project Viewer* is intended for users at any level who rely on HeRAMS data for their own work.
-Their access is limited to the project dashboard and the list of available workspace.
+Their access is limited to the project dashboard and the list of available workspaces.

 ..
 Note: If a project is set to **Private** or **Closed** access to the project dashboard can be further restricted.
 Please consult `Project Settings` for further information on project statuses.